-Completes FIDO Evaluation Report and submits to Vendor along with a decision to: • Approve, • Reject, or • Requests Clarification Level 2 and higher: Security Evaluation Vendor Notifies the selected FIDO Accredited Security Laboratory that the Application meets FIDO's criteria and enters a contract with the Laboratory.
+Level 1: Security Evaluation Vendor Completes the Vendor Questionnaire and sends to FIDO Security Secretariat.
+Lvaluation FIDO Security Secretariat Reviews the Vendor Questionnaire, and resolves any questions directly with the Vendor.
+Completes Security Evaluation by performing the Security Test Procedures.
+Completes FIDO Evaluation Report and submits to Vendor along with a decision to: • Approve, • Reject, or • Requests Clarification Level 1+ and higher: Security Evaluation Vendor Notifies the selected FIDO Accredited Security Laboratory that the Application meets FIDO's criteria and enters a contract with the Laboratory.
 Vendor Completes the Vendor Questionnaire and sends to the Accredited Security Laboratory.
 Accredited Security Laboratory Reviews the Vendor Questionnaire, and resolves any questions directly with the Vendor.
 Completes Security Evaluation by performing the Security Test Procedures.
 Completes FIDO Evaluation Report and submits to Vendor and FIDO Security Secretariat.
-FIDO Security Secretariat Reviews the FIDO Evaluation Report and Approves, Rejects, or Requests Clarification When a decision is made, returns the FIDO Evaluation Report to the Accredited Security Laboratory and the Vendor.
-Certification Issuance Vendor When Laboratory Report is Approved, Completes a Certification Request, including: Approved Vendor Questionnaire (for L1 only) Approved FIDO Evaluation Report FIDO Certification Secretariat Reviews the Certification Request, and if complete, issues an Authenticator Certificate.
+FIDO Security Secretariat Reviews the FIDO Evaluation Report and • Approves, • Rejects, or • Requests Clarification When a decision is made, returns the FIDO Evaluation Report to the Accredited Security Laboratory and the Vendor.
+Certification Issuance Vendor When Laboratory Report is Approved, Completes a Certification Request, including: • Approved Vendor Questionnaire (for L1 only)

+Approved FIDO Evaluation Report FIDO Certification Secretariat Reviews the Certification Request, and if complete, issues an Authenticator Certificate.
 Vendor Optionally signs FIDO Trade Mark License Agreement (TMLA) and/or a Certification Announcement with FIDO Marketing.
 Optionally uploads Metadata to MDS.

-FIDO Certification Updates Certified Products on FIDO website to reflect the Secretariat Certification.
+FIDO Certification Secretariat Updates Certified Products on FIDO website to reflect the Certification.